El Calafate, Argentina: A Complete Travel Guide

 The mountains of El Chalten are home to the country’s best hikes

-13. Go Hiking in El Chalten
+Go Hiking in El Chalten

 El Chalten is Argentina’s hiking capital.
-It’s 3 hours north of El Calafate and in reality, it deserves more time than just a quick day trip from El Calafate.
+It’s 3 hours north of El Calafate and is a popular day trip.

-Once there you’ll do one hike, very likely to Laguna Capri.
+Once there you’ll do one hike, likely to Laguna Capri.
 This is a moderate 4-kilometer hike (8 km total there and back).

 On a clear day you’ll see Mount Fitz Roy towering over the laguna.